Variables and Primitives in Java

 Sometimes, we need to assign a value from one primitive type to another.

-- Autoboxing — smaller primitive data can be assigned to bigger primitive data automatically.
+- The smaller primitive data can be assigned to bigger primitive data automatically.

-- Unboxing — when we try to put a bigger data type to smaller, it needs explicit casting.
+- When we try to put a bigger data type to a smaller one, it needs explicit casting.

 What primitive is bigger and what is smaller?